 Sir Pierre-Amand Landry’s extraordinary career epitomizes the Acadian Renaissance of the late 19th century, reflecting both the Acadian national awakening and their growing involvement in provincial government and administration.
 He led a group of Acadian leaders that organized the first three Acadian National Congresses and successfully advocated for the appointment of the first Acadian senator, Pascal Poirier, in 1885, and the first Acadian Roman Catholic bishop, Reverend Alfred E. LeBlanc, in 1912.

-Landry House is recognized for its association with the New Brunswick Legislative Assembly Building.
-Landry, as Minister of Public Works, presided over the construction of the New Brunswick Legislative Assembly Building, which opened in February 1882.
-The project was completed in time and under budget.
-The sandstone used for this building came from quarries in Landry’s riding in the Dorchester area.
+Finally, the Landry House is noteworthy for its connection to the New Brunswick Legislative Assembly Building.
+As Minister of Public Works, Sir Landry oversaw the construction of the building, which was completed on time and under budget, and opened in February 1882.
+The sandstone used in its construction came from quarries in Landry’s Dorchester riding.

 This post has already been read 1806 times!